Pioneer18/Rent-A-Car/README.md

 * MongoDB
 * Docker

-### Currently under development, should be completed by 2/24/2020
+### Currently under development, should be completed by 11/18/2020
-- Jonathan Sells & Jean Canales
+- Jonathan Sells